Meet the Therapist: June Webb

 What do you wish people knew about therapy?

-That it is about the whole of us and that it is based upon a relationship where we co-create something in that space.
+That it is about the whole of us and it is based upon a relationship where we co-create something in that space.
 It is a process which involves both therapist and client being “present”.
 That process of being present is part of our way of being for the rest of the time between sessions and beyond into the rest of our lives.
 Therapy includes anything which supports our connection with our whole self, our creativity and our environment.
-Our problems are largely a loss of relationship, being present and positive connectivity.
+Our problems are largely due to not receiving what we needed as children and then adults and how we have been treated and how we treat others.

 What did you learn about yourself in therapy?